MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 When data selection is complete, close the live web helper and configure the appropriate parameters in the **Extract data from web page** action.
 You can select between extracting data from all the available pages or a specific number of them.

 Optionally, you can enable **Process data upon extraction** to let Power Automate process the extracted data in different ways, such as removing whitespaces and unwanted characters.
-This option may affect performance for large amounts of data.
+However, this option may affect performance for large amounts of data.

 :::image type="content" source="media\web-automation\extract-data-web-page-action-pager.png" alt-text="Screenshot of the paging options in the Extract data from web page action.":::